Eric Haase Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (113 total, 1.2 per game).

-- Lynch makes the start for the Royals, his ninth of the season.
-He is 2-4 with a 4.18 ERA and 31 strikeouts through 47 1/3 innings pitched.
+- The Royals will send Yarbrough (2-4) out for his fifth start of the season.
+He is 2-4 with a 5.29 ERA and 19 strikeouts through 32 1/3 innings pitched.

-- The lefty last appeared on Friday, July 7 against the Cleveland Guardians, when he tossed six innings, allowing three earned runs while giving up six hits.
+- The left-hander last pitched on Sunday, July 9 against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up six hits.

-- In eight games this season, the 26-year-old has amassed a 4.18 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.
+- In 11 games this season, the 31-year-old has put up an ERA of 5.29, with 5.3 strikeouts per nine innings.
+Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.